pereirajose3/avantio-review-pipeline/README.md

 **Blue/green swap (zero-downtime rebuild)**

-The star schema is always built into a shadow database (`flh_star_shadow`) first.
-Once the build succeeds, all tables are atomically swapped into the live database (`flh_star`) using MySQL `RENAME TABLE`.
-Power BI reads from `flh_star` throughout and is never exposed to a partially built state.
-If the build fails, `flh_star` remains unchanged.
+The star schema is always built into a shadow database (`acme_star_shadow`) first.
+Once the build succeeds, all tables are atomically swapped into the live database (`acme_star`) using MySQL `RENAME TABLE`.
+Power BI reads from `acme_star` throughout and is never exposed to a partially built state.
+If the build fails, `acme_star` remains unchanged.

 ---